Implement these 20 Charity Auction Tips, and you’ll be setting up an event that’s a huge money-maker.

 A pro can control the crowd, get attention, play up important items, and be a real entertainer.
 A great auctioneer can be the life of the party at the mike, and help everyone have a blast.

 Clearly they bring in more than it costs to hire them!

-Jay promises that these people (who can tell a head scratch from an auction bid) can make a huge world of difference to your live auction.
-He says “they put the zing in raising money.”
+Smart, trained ring men – who can tell a head scratch from an auction bid – can make a huge world of difference to your live auction.

 Jay says to place descriptions or a short list in the invitations or mailings before the event, so that people can plan ahead of time to purchase them at the actual event.

 It helps generate word of mouth and enthusiasm for certain items well in advance of the auction.